CPS Conditional Cautioning Data by Quarter

 Data on releases are extracted around two weeks after the end of the previous quarter, allowing CPS staff time to update the case records.
 Amendments to records after this time are not published.

-The most recent quarterly publication of Conditional Cautioning data was Quarter 4, 2012-2013, published on 10 May 2013 (see below).
-The date for the next quarterly publication of Conditional Cautioning data, for Quarter 1, 2013-2014, will be announced in early July 2013.
+The most recent quarterly publication of Conditional Cautioning data was Quarter 2, 2013-2014, published on 8 November 2013 (see below).
+The date for the next quarterly publication of Conditional Cautioning data, for Quarter 3, 2013-2014, will be announced in January 2014.

 Any enquiries may be directed to: Enquiries@cps.gsi.gov.uk.